NacomiTagiera/Wordle/README.md

 ## Technologies Used

-- [Next.js](https://nextjs.org/) - A popular React framework for building server-side rendered applications.
+- [Next.js](https://nextjs.org/) - Popular React framework for building server-side rendered applications.
+I haven't really utilized the SSR capabilities of Next.js in this project, but I chose it because it provides a great developer experience and makes it easy to build a production-ready React app.
-- [TypeScript](https://www.typescriptlang.org/docs/) - A statically typed language that provides better developer experience and code maintainability.
+- [TypeScript](https://www.typescriptlang.org/docs/) - Statically typed language that provides better developer experience and code maintainability.
-- [Redux Toolkit](https://redux-toolkit.js.org/) - A library that simplifies the process of creating Redux stores and reducers.
+- [Redux Toolkit](https://redux-toolkit.js.org/) - Library that simplifies the process of creating Redux stores and reducers.
-- [Material UI](https://mui.com/material-ui/) - A React UI framework that provides pre-built components and styling.
+- [Sass](https://sass-lang.com/documentation/) - CSS preprocessor that makes it easy to create reusable styles.
-- [Sass](https://sass-lang.com/documentation/) - A CSS preprocessor that makes it easy to create reusable styles.
+- [Material UI](https://mui.com/material-ui/) - React UI framework that provides pre-built components and styling.

 ## Testing